dxopt/OpenFilesLeakTest/README.md

 > This leak is still there, waiting for fix.

+### WebView leak

+When WebView is not needed any more, we can do the following things to do some clean:
+a) Invoke WebView.loadUrl("about:blank") to clear the WebView.
+b) Invoke WebView.destroy() to destroy the WebView.
+c) Let's GC to collect the WebView object.

+Unfortunately, even though we did all the above things, before Android 5.0, the open files leak is very serious.

+> So, take care when you decide to use WebView.

 ## How this project works

 This project use Android test cases to confirm the *open files leak* bugs in Android versions.